Skip to main content

 The Contractor Abandonment and the Mold That Followed

-In California a contractor can get in trouble with the Contractor State License Board for "abandonment of job."
-Contractors can protect themselves from false accusations of abandonment by responding in writing to verbal termination of a contract.
+In California, a contractor can face discipline from the Contractors State License Board for abandonment of a job.
+Contractors can protect themselves from false accusations of abandonment by responding in writing to any verbal termination of a contract.

 Part VI: Policy Language Games